-Data Backup is one of the most important areas in the IT world, and it is essential for all the Computer users, System administrators, Information security officers and Businesses to backup their critical data, in order to protect it from loss or corruption.
+Backing up data and files is one of the most important areas in the IT world.
+It is now essential for all the computer users, system administrators, Information security officers and businesses to backup their critical data, in order to protect it from loss or corruption.
 However, storing the data in one backup location is not sufficient to safeguard your important data and files.

-Therefore, it is recommended to use the 3-2-1 backup strategy to protect data and increase your chance of recovering quickly from the lost or corrupted data.
+It is therefore recommended to use the 3-2-1 backup strategy to protect your data and increase your chances of recovering quickly from the lost or corrupted data.

 With SyncBackPro/SE you can easily implement the “3-2-1 backup rule” in your business or home environment and reduce the risk of losing data by keeping redundant copies of your data in different locations.

-With three backup copies you can greatly improve the chance of recovery and protect data against different types of technology failures or environmental hazards.
+With three backup copies you greatly improve the chance of recovery and protect your data against different types of technology failures or environmental hazards.

 If you keep all your backup copies in the same building or room, and if there is a fire, accident or theft, then you will lose all your data.
 Hence, physical separation between copies is important and it is always recommended to store one backup offsite (for example: cloud or FTP - that is away from the location where your primary backups are stored).

 You can use SyncBackPro/SE to backup data to an offsite FTP or FTPS server.

 Use SyncBackPro to backup files to an offsite SFTP server or Cloud server (such as Google Drive, OneDrive, Box, Dropbox, Amazon S3, Azure, Google Storage, Office 365 (OneDrive for Business and SharePoint), or SugarSync).
 Hint: cloud backup solutions are a lot cheaper than they used to be!